RayJW/awesome-foss/README.md

 ## Development

 As software development continues to shape our world, it's increasingly important to ensure that the tools we use to create that software are trustworthy, secure, and transparent.
 Open-source not only encourages collaboration and innovation, but it also allows developers to ensure that the software they use meets their needs and is free from hidden backdoors or malicious code.
 By using open-source development tools, developers can have greater control over their development workflows and ensure that the software they create is secure, reliable, and respects user privacy while also staying safe themselves.

 ### Code Editors

 Code editors are what most developers use to write code.
-People spend a considerable amount of time creating things they love in these text editors.
+People spend a considerable amount of time creating things they love in these advanced text editors.
 For that reason, it is important that they are open-source and modular, so they can fit everyone's needs and, more importantly, so you get the final decision about your creations.
 Luckily, there are a lot of great options out there!

 | Software  | Description |
 |-----------|-------------|